Simple Answers to Life Insurance Terms and Definitions

 Whole of life insurance is a type of permanent life insurance with a guaranteed death benefit.
 Premiums are either paid in a single lump sum upfront or yearly or monthly depending upon how the life insurance contract is set up.

-The in-built guarantees of whole of life insurance means it is typically the most expensive type of policy to buy.
-The premiums are higher to reflect the fact that the insurance company issuing the policy to the individual is carrying all the risk of an eventual pay out.
+The in-built guarantees of whole of life insurance mean it is typically the most expensive type of policy to buy.
+The premiums are higher to reflect the fact that the insurance company issuing the policy to the individual is carrying all the risk of an eventual payout.

 Some permanent life policies have a cash surrender value, whilst others are designed to never have a cash value.